aurorascharff/redwoodsdk-demo/STEPS.md

 - Double tabs, not working.
 - Now, let's try switching from a fetch-based RSC payload to a streamed-based RSC payload.
 - We can switch from InitClient -> InitRealtimeClient with a key that determines which group of clients should share updates, we'll just do the pathname.
 Same durable object instance.
-- Export the reltime durable object in worker.tsx, then wire up our worker route with realtimeRoute of a reactions durable object here, connecting the websocket route to the appropriate durable object.
+- Export the realtime durable object in worker.tsx, then wire up our worker route with realtimeRoute of a reactions durable object here, connecting the websocket route to the appropriate durable object.
 - Now, our page can update over websockets, persistent bidirectional connection!
 Try it double tabs again.
 - Triggering server functions, client connected on the same key.
 Regenerate payload to all client on same key, client receive same RSC payload.
 Durable objects scale infinitely.